 Ruth Anne Robbins teaches courses across the lawyering curriculum, including Persuasion in Legal Writing, Legislative & Policy Drafting, and the LAWR series.
 She has created and taught several courses in the curriculum including Persuasion in Legal Writing, the Domestic Violence Clinic, and Advanced Legal Writing.
 She also reimagined and redesigned the Hunter Program to its current iteration, with its roots in the Persuasion course.
 Professor Robbins has received The Lindback Foundation Award for Distinguished Teaching and The Chancellor's Teaching Excellence Award.
 She has also been honored by the Women's Law Caucus, and has been selected by graduating students as Lawyering Professor of the Year.
 She was selected for a campus Digital Teaching Fellowship for the 2016-17 Academic Year.
 The New Jersey Law Journal named her a top-25 New Jersey Women in Law in its inaugural event, in 2016.

-Robbins co-authors a 1L textbook about persuasive legal writing focusing on legal storytelling and client-centeredness.
+Robbins co-authors a 1L textbook about client-centered effective legal writing focusing on legal narrative as a fundamental element.
 She co-authored two sections of Building Best Practices--a book about experiential legal education--published by the Clinical Legal Education Association.
 She has written about New Jersey domestic violence law practice and procedure, most recently about the need for a right to an attorney in restraining order hearings.
 The body of her other work focuses on persuasion theory in two specific areas: applied legal storytelling, and visual design in legal documents.
 One of her document design articles appeared by invitation on the website of the United States Court of Appeals for the 7th Circuit from 2004 through 2016.